This page will be updated in August 2018 for the Harvest Fair September 20-23.

 - Narrow-Gauge Railroad Exhibit

-Watch professional blacksmiths as they rise to the challenge of shoeing 2,000-pound Draft Horses at the 2016 Edward Martin Perpetual Draft Horse Shoeing Competition.
+- Horseshoeing Competition Watch professional blacksmiths as they rise to the challenge of shoeing 2,000-pound Draft Horses at the 2017 Edward Martin Perpetual Draft Horseshoeing Competition.
 With horses lined up, each competitor, with the assistance of a striker and fire man, will build shoes and be judged on one foot shod agricultural style and a specimen shoe of the judge’s choice.

 Although there is a fee for the Draft Horse performances, admission to the Fairgrounds is free, so stop by anytime during the Classic.